awsdocs/amazon-route53-docs/doc_source/dns-failover-simple-configs.md

    When you're finished, your configuration looks similar to the following diagram, which includes only non\-alias records\.
 ![\[Three weighted records and corresponding health checks.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/hc-weighted.png)

-   For more information about creating records by using the Route 53 console, see [Creating Records by Using the Amazon Route 53 Console](resource-record-sets-creating.md)\.
+   For more information about creating records by using the Route 53 console, see [Creating records by using the Amazon Route 53 console](resource-record-sets-creating.md)\.

 1. If you created health checks, Route 53 periodically sends requests to the endpoint for each health check; it doesn't perform the health check when it receives a DNS query\.
 Based on the responses, Route 53 decides whether the endpoints are healthy and uses that information to determine how to respond to queries\.
-For more information, see [How Amazon Route 53 Determines Whether a Health Check Is HealthyHow Route 53 Determines Whether a Health Check Is Healthy](dns-failover-determining-health-of-endpoints.md)\.
+For more information, see [How Amazon Route 53 determines whether a health check is healthyHow Route 53 determines whether a health check is healthy](dns-failover-determining-health-of-endpoints.md)\.

    Route 53 doesn't check the health of the resource specified in the record, such as the IP address that is specified in an A record for example\.com\.
 When you associate a health check with a record, Route 53 begins to check the health of the endpoint that you specified in the health check\.
 You can also configure Route 53 to monitor the health of other health checks or monitor the data streams for CloudWatch alarms\.
-For more information, see [Types of Amazon Route 53 Health ChecksTypes of Health Checks](health-checks-types.md)\.
+For more information, see [Types of Amazon Route 53 health checksTypes of health checks](health-checks-types.md)\.

 Here's what happens when Route 53 receives a query for example\.com: